andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

-#Laravel 4 - Bootstrap Starter Site (Version 1.1.0 Stable)
+#Laravel 4 Bootstrap Starter Site `Version: 1.1.0 Stable`

+Laravel 4 Bootstrap Starter Site is a sample application for beginning development with Larvel 4.

-This is a Laravel 4 Starter Site.
-It is a fork off of [brunogaspar/laravel4-starter-kit](https://github.com/brunogaspar/laravel4-starter-kit) taking the starter kit changing the included modules and adding a few as well.
+It began as a fork of [Laravel 4 Starter Kit](https://github.com/brunogaspar/laravel4-starter-kit) taking the starter kit changing the included modules and adding a few as well.

 -----